 Compliance with tax legislation.
-Compliance with tax legislation, particularly in the Russian Federation, is subject to significant degree of interpretation and can be routinely challenged by the tax authorities.
+Russian tax legislation which was enacted or substantively enacted at the end of the reporting period, is subject to varying interpretations when being applied to the transactions and activities of the Group.
+Consequently, tax positions taken by management and the formal documentation supporting the tax positions may be challenged by tax authorities.
+Russian tax administration is gradually strengthening, including the fact that there is a higher risk of review of tax transactions without a clear business purpose or with tax incompliant counterparties.
 Fiscal periods remain open to review by the authorities in respect of taxes for three calendar years preceding the year of review.
 Under certain circumstances reviews may cover longer periods.
 Management believes that it has accrued all applicable taxes.
 Management believes that it has adequately provided for tax liabilities based on its interpretations of tax legislation.
 However, there exists a possibility that relevant tax authorities may have differing interpretations than those of the Management, and the effect of such differences could be significant (Note 28).

 Pension obligations.
 The Group uses projected unit credit method for measurement of the present value of post-employment benefit obligations and related current service cost.
-This method involves the use of demographic assumptions about the future characteristics of the current and former employees who are eligible for benefits (mortality, both during and after employment, rates of employee turnover, disability and early retirement, etc.), as well as financial assumptions (discount rate, future salary and benefits levels, etc.).
+This method involves the use of demographic assumptions about the future characteristics of the current and former employees who are eligible for benefits (mortality after employment, rates of employee turnover etc.), as well as financial assumptions (discount rate, future salary and benefits levels, etc.).
 In the event that further changes in the key assumptions are required, the amounts of the pension benefit costs may be materially affected (Note 16).

 Initial recognition of related party transactions.
 In the normal course of business the Group enters into transactions with its related parties.
 IAS 39, Financial Instruments: Recognition and Measurement, requires initial recognition of financial instruments based on their fair values.
 Judgement is applied in determining if transactions are priced at market or non-market conditions, where there is no active market for such transactions.
 The basis for judgement is pricing for similar types of transactions with unrelated parties and effective interest rate analyses.
-Terms and conditions of related party balances are disclosed in Note 26.
+Terms and conditions of related party balances are disclosed in Note 25.